 “Five years ago, foundations were maybe setting aside one or five per cent of their assets,” said Stephenson.
 “We’re [now] actually seeing the first examples of 100 percent impact-investing portfolios.”

-An example is Inspirit Foundation, she said, which has a 100 per cent impact-investment portfolio.
+An example is Inspirit Foundation, she said, which has committed to achieving a 100 per cent impact-investment portfolio.

 Stephenson, the Executive Director of the Peter P. Dhillon Centre for Business Ethics at the UBC Sauder School of Business, theorised the low-interest rate environment could be a motivating factor of the recent interest.
 Foundations realise traditional investment methods aren’t generating a lot of funds for grants given the low interest rates, she said.